ChainMovers/suibase/docs/src/links/README.md

 External resources for Sui developers

 ::: details How to add a link?
-Either [edit it yourself]( ../community/editors.html ) or request someone else on our [Discord #cookbook channel]( https://discord.com/invite/Erb6SwsVbH ).<br><br>
+Either [edit it yourself]( ../community/editors.html ) or request someone else on our [Discord #cookbook channel]( https://discord.com/invite/Erb6SwsVbH ).<br>
-All links are reviewed and could be edited for brevity.<br><br>
+All links are reviewed and could be edited for brevity.<br>

-No blatant and competitive marketing in description.
-The target audience is developers.
+Please, no blatant competitive marketing in description.
+The target audience are developers.
 Not the right place for NFT marketplaces or exchanges.
 :::

 ## Official Sui Websites